This post is part of Up and Down, All Around: Bike Touring Taiwan

 Again, we confronted the stop-and-go process of trying to escape a major city, though the Sunday morning traffic was much lighter than what we had experienced on our way out of Taipei.
 It’s probably a good rule of thumb to allow an hour to get out of any major city, no matter how short the distance.
 We eventually found our way to Highway 19, choosing that over Highway 1 based on my cousin’s recommendation as he had frequently traveled between Taichung to Tainan for university.
 19 featured large factories and agricultural processing plants, so it was quieter than 1 but also more pungent.

 While we were taking a quick break for water at a nondescript, relatively quiet intersection, a jolly Australian rolled up alongside us to chat.
 In the heat, we thought he was a hallucination at first— Where did he come from?
 Why was he so jolly in this muggy hotness?
 Does he party like an Australian?
-He cheerily told us he got a little lost and we discussed how to get to Chiayi.
+He cheerily told us he got a little lost.
 We also learned that he had been bike touring since August, first riding the entire length of Japan from north to south, then across Korea from east to west, and now around the entirety of Taiwan.
 As he merrily told us about his adventures, Emerson and I both snuck longing glances at his broken-in Brooks saddle with its worn leather and two, well-formed butt divots.
 It looked so luxurious!
 We wished each other well and he disappeared as quickly as he had appeared.

-We resumed riding with the intention of visiting my great-aunt in Chiayi City and then camping at a Dutch-themed “leisure farm”, the common translated term for campground.
-However, I took us off our route to get us away from the factory aromas but that led to a wrong turn and then another.
+We resumed riding with the intention of paying my great-aunt a short visit in Chiayi City before heading to camp at a Dutch-themed “leisure farm”, the common translated term for campground.
+However, I took us off our route to get us away from the factory aromas but that led to one wrong turn and then another.
 We eventually reconnected with Highway 1 but I could tell Emerson was worn down by the wasted time baking in the heat.

-We took a sightseeing break at the Chiayi Performing Arts center where various performing artists were doing their thing out on the yards.
+We took a sightseeing break at the Chiayi Performing Arts center.
 There, Emerson and I had our first “real talk” of the trip.
 He told me our stop-and-go navigation and last minute plan changes were considerably stressful for him and I countered that I enjoy getting lost and spontaneously discovering new experiences.
 We spent a fair amount of time discussing our differences, building empathy for each other’s needs blah-blah-blah-relationship-blah, and eventually resolved them by agreeing to set more intermediary destinations between which we can still get a little lost.

 After farewells, we looked for the “homestay” of my grandpa’s friend.
 As we approached the address we had been given, a large hotel loomed into view.
 We walked past it a few times, skeptical because this place was fancy… definitely was not a humble homestay and definitely not looking like a bargain.
 We finally went in after I chatted with the doorman (ha!) and confirmed that this was the place.

 The manager himself came out to greet our self-conscious, dusty selves.
-Between being given drink vouchers and discovering our penthouse suite complete with a large sitting room and two showers, I learned the manager considered my grandpa his godfather and that the friend and family rate for us was free.
+Between being given drink vouchers and shown to our penthouse suite (it had two showers), I learned the manager considered my grandpa his godfather and that the friend and family rate for us was free.
 The experience was quite different from a Dutch leisure farm.

 Ooooof!
 It was all so good!
 The duck meat wraps were by far our favorite, and after circling through the entire market, we turned to each other and simultaneously asked, “should we…go back?”
 We somehow restrained ourselves from consuming a second order right then and there, instead packing a wrap each for the next day’s lunch.